QCD corrections to charged-current decays with Heavy Sterile Neutrinos in initial or final state and their impact on $\tau$ decays: Numerical Analysis

 \subsection{Comparisons}

-It is interesting to compare the allowed values of the mixing angle with other experimental exclusions.
-Both ATLAS \cite{ATLAS:2025uah} and CMS \cite{2024CMS} have published upper and lower limits on the mixing angle.
-ATLAS did not perform the analysis for the HSN exclusively mixing with the $\tau$ neutrino.
-The CMS experiment specifically looked at $\nu_\tau$-$N$ mixing and is insensitive to HSN masses with $m_N < \SI{3}{\giga\electronvolt}$.
+It is interesting to compare the allowed values of the mixing angle with other experimental exclusions. \kt{Both ATLAS \cite{ATLAS:2024fcs,ATLAS:2025uah} and CMS \cite{2024CMS,CMS:2024ake,CMS:2024xdq} have} published upper and lower limits on the mixing angle. \kt{ATLAS performed an analysis for the HSN exclusively mixing with the $\tau$ neutrino and is less competitive than CMS.
+The CMS experiment specifically looked at $\nu_\tau$-$N$ mixing and is sensitive to HSN masses $\SI{1}{\giga\electronvolt} \leq m_N \lesssim \SI{2.2}{\giga\electronvolt}$ and $m_N \geq \SI{3}{\giga\electronvolt}$.}